 How to get Ubuntu MATE?

-To download ISO images, visit Ubuntu MATE website.
+To download ISO images, visit the Ubuntu MATE website.

 Minimum hardware requirements for Lubuntu: